Entanglement entropy production in Quantum Neural Networks: Discussion

-Interestingly, the structure with $\fmap = \varans = \circuit{2}$ turns out to be the least expressible of all the structures considered, even if it is the one producing entanglement at the fastest rate, in agreement with the results reported in~\cite{SimPQCs2019}, as such QNN is indeed very similar to the parameterized circuit labeled `15' in~\cite{SimPQCs2019}.
-On the contrary, the QNN with $\fmap = \circuit{ZZ}$, and $\varans = \circuit{2}$ proposed in~\cite{AbbasPowerQNN2021} is able to reach high expressibility while producing entanglement at controlled pace.
-As the presence of high entanglement is correlated with trainability issues~\cite{MarreroBarrenEntanglement2021}, this QNN attains an optimal balance of mild entanglement with high expressibility even at low depth, which is likely related to its good performances in quantum machine learning~\cite{AbbasPowerQNN2021}.
-However, a similar, yet less favorable balance, is attained by the other two architectures, so more investigation is needed to discriminate where the optimality comes from.

-Our analysis also underlines the importance of the entangling operations, as a careless use of an all-to-all connection can result in unwanted simplifications, making the effective connectivity identical to a nearest-neighbors one.
-Parameterized two qubit interactions can solve the problem, even though they may be challenging to implement on real hardware.
+Our analysis also underlines the importance of the entangling operations, as careless use of an all-to-all connection can result in unwanted simplifications, making the effective connectivity identical to a nearest-neighbors one.
+Parameterized two-qubit interactions can solve the problem, even though they may be challenging to implement on real hardware.
 A good trade-off is achieved with a circular entangling topology, which is immune to simplifications and shows remarkable entangling capabilities.
+Indeed, from the results of Fig.~\ref{fig:ent_scaling}, we see that such connectivity is able to create high multiparite entanglement between qubits already at shallow depth, and with only minor additional hardware resources compared to the linear connectivity.
+An all-to-all topology instead reaches typical values for entanglement of random states essentially at constant \old{depth $L \in \order{1}$} number of layers $L \in \order{1}$ --- implying in general $\order{n^2}$ entangling operations ---, independently of the system size, and the architecture used (when non-trivial feature maps and variational ansätze are used).

 While limiting the entanglement inside a quantum neural network may be necessary to ensure its trainability~\cite{MarreroBarrenEntanglement2021}, low entanglement makes the circuit prone to be simulated exactly with an MPS, as discussed in Sec.~\ref{sec:MPSSimulation}.
 Thus, we envision that a sweet spot should be found in order for QNNs to show signs of quantum advantage: not too high to preclude trainability, not to low to escape triviality.